Student Support and Counselling

 The ACT (American College Test) is administered at the American School of The Hague.

-The PSAT will also be offered to grade 11 students in November.
+The PSAT will also be offered to grade 11 students in October.
 Parents are responsible for the PSAT costs and registration.
 Grade 11 students should register to take the SAT Test during the grade 11 school year.
 The earliest recommended testing date is December, although most grade 11 students take the SAT in January.
-Students should consult with their counsellor to determine if SAT Subject Tests are required, as well as determining the best time to take these tests.
-They are offered on the same days as the SAT Tests.
-SAT tests can be taken at ISA or the American School of The Hague.

 The TOEFL (Test of English as a Foreign Language) may be required by some US and Japanese universities.
 Testing is done at external sites in the Amsterdam area.

 The IELTS (International English Language Testing System) exam may be required by UK universities for students whose first language is not English.
 These are given at the British Council of Amsterdam.

 Information for University Representatives